hunan-rostomyan/notes/Bibliography.md

 Albert, D.Z.
 (1992) *Quantum Mechanics and Experience*.
 - quantum mechanics; philosophy of quantum mechanics; philosophy of physics; philosophy of science

+Ash, A., Gross, R. (2006) *Fearless Symmetry: Exposing the Hidden Patterns of Numbers*.
+- abstract algebra; algebra; group theory; number theory; mathematics

+Ash, A., Gross, R. (2017) *Summing It Up: From One Plus One to Modern Number Theory*.
+- abstract algebra; algebra; number theory; mathematics

 Belnap, N.D.
 (1961) "Tonk, Plonk and Plink".
 - philosophical logic; philosophy of logic